MercersKitchen/Advanced-CS/README.md

 - Why is OOP a good way to solve problems: create objects, use Objects
 - How do we define objects to solve problems
 - A language is a way of thinking about a problem

+Summary, See Course / Faculty Lectures by Unit: [1] Primitive Data Types in Java
+- Tips for Booleans and IFs
+- Emphasis on AP Exam
+- These need to be practiced
+- Mismatched formatting and punctuation - CONTROL-TAB to use IDE, use cursor to match blocks of code
+- Single Statement IFs, unlocking a line of code
+- Examples with code tracing
+- Lesson from 0 - 18 minutes, graduates speaking from 18 minutes to the oriented

+Summary, See Course / Faculty Lectures by Unit: [4] Four loops to while the time away
+- Coding examples for coding a "Marquee"

+Summary, see Course / Faculty Lectures by Unit: [5] Using Classes to define user defined data types
+- grouping variables and how they are related
+- define data & behaviours
+- coding a social media example

 ---